 Thank you, Maty’s Healthy Products, for being my partner for this post.
 When school starts back and the temperature drops, one thing is for sure, cold and flu season is just around the corner.
 As a mom of four, with all four in school at some point during the week, I know that germs abound.
 Walking down the halls of the school, I see them.
 Fingers up noses, sneezing, coughing into the air, washing hands by shoving them under water but that’s it.
 Germs are everywhere.

-At the first sign of sniffles and sneezes, we up our vitamin C and make sure everyone is taking their probiotic.
+At the first sign of sniffles and sneezes, we up our vitamin C and make sure everyone is taking their probiotic (affiliate link).
 Taking elderberry syrup becomes a ritual.
 We apply essential oils to help boost our immune systems, and I pray that no one falls prey to the germs.

 With four kids, germs come and stay for a long time.
 Stomach bugs are the worst, but even colds get passed around like candy.
 While I’ve tried quarantining the sick ones, it never really works out.
 The boys share a room and the girls share a room, so they’ve already shared germs before I even knew someone was sick.

 While colds are inevitable, you can be prepared.
 When we fight back at the first sign of the sickies, sometimes we can stop the germs in their tracks and no one else gets sick.
 Those moments I feel deserve a trophy.